Compare School Options

 • School Counseling Techniques.
 A course like this covers the essential skills an ethical and effective school counselor needs.
 Expect to learn best practices for interviews, observation techniques, how to collect data, and how to write detailed reports.

 • Legal Issues and Ethics in School Counseling.
 Students will discuss historical, cultural, and philosophical issues surrounding school counseling while also learning current ethical standards for counselors.
-A course like this also typically covers current trends in education.

 • Assessment and Child Therapy.
-Students will learn to apply adolescent psychology’s proven methods in an educational environment.
+Students will learn how to apply adolescent psychology’s proven methods in an educational environment.
 A course like this also examines intervention techniques and how counselors can offer constructive therapeutic approaches while considering a student’s family structure, home environment, and cognitive issues.

 What Can You Do With an Online Master’s in School Counseling?